flowtoolz/flowtoolz.github.io/_posts/2019-08-25-code-represents-customer-value-and-technology.md

 Code shall tell the truth, but how can it tell us anything at all?
 Let's talk about naming.

-You might think naming code artifacts is somewhat important because names help everyone understand what the hell the code does.
+We might think naming code artifacts is somewhat important because names help everyone understand what the hell the code does.
 And while that is true, the process of naming things has far greater significance.

 The expressiveness of code relies entirely on names.
 Even its structure would be meaningless if the structural elements were anonymous.
 All we have to attach meaning to code is the shared language we employ in its names.